Elín Ortiz: Honors

 On December 12, 2013, Ortiz was honored with a ceremony and added to the list of illustrious Ponce citizens at the Park of the Illustrious Ponce Citizens in Ponce's Tricentennial Park.

 Health and Death

 It was announced in 2015 that Ortiz was suffering Alzheimer's disease.
 On June 13, 2016, son Shalim announced through the web that his father had died the day before.
-He was 81.
+Ortiz was 81.
+He was cremated and his ashes were placed near the WAPA-TV studio facilities in Guaynabo, Puerto Rico.